Psychological Healing

 Imprisoned in Self-deception

-Therefore, unless your desire to make the world change—as you believe it should change—comes from such an awesome reverence for the glory of God, and such perfect humility as the Blessed Virgin, you’re standing on the brink of pride.
+Therefore, unless your desire to make the world change—as you believe it should change—comes from an awesome reverence for the glory of God, and profound humility, you’re standing on the brink of pride.
 Activism is the first resort of those who don’t understand prayer.
-If Christianity for you is just a role or a job, or if you have to be disobedient or get yourself arrested just to feel socially useful, then you will be imprisoned in nothing other than your own self-deception.
+If religion for you is just a role or a job, or if you have to be disobedient or get yourself arrested just to feel socially useful, then you will be imprisoned in nothing other than your own self-deception.

 Liberation for Everyone